Aims of the Study:

 Next generation sequencing technologies have revolutionized human genetics.
 A growing number of hereditary monogenic rare diseases has been identified, leading to a better understanding of molecular processes even in multifactorial diseases.
 In addition to genomics, other omics-technologies (e.g. transcriptomics, metabolomics, proteomics, immunomics) complement our scientific armamentarium to comprehensively assess states of diseases.
 A challenge of these technologies is to integrate and interpret these large datasets.
 Emerging data suggest that combining multi-layer omics data with digital clinical data will allow us to improve diagnostics, to optimize prevention, and to design definitive cures.
 Advances in machine learning enabling pattern recognition and statistical associations, offer new perspectives for developing innovative and non-invasive diagnostic methods.

 In the context of this non-randomized, monocentric observation study, the benefit of using a combination of pattern recognition of image data of the retina by fundus photography and optical coherence tomography (OCT) in combination with the analysis of various OMICS data (genome, transcriptome, proteome and metabolome) will be explored in search of markers for rare and chronic childhood diseases.
 Retinal images and OMICS data are pseudonymized and subjected to machine learning algorithms.
 Starting from classical nosological entities, we will compare the data not only within defined groups but also across phenotypes, aiming to shed light on pleiotropic factors.
 Once associations between genomic and phenotypic data sets become apparent, new hypotheses will be developed and tested in suitable model systems.Multi-OMICS methods

 Thank you to all donors and supporters of the Scivias study

-The Scivias study is kindly supported by Carl Zeiss AG and Munich Re, among others.
+The Scivias study is kindly supported by Eva Mayr-Stihl Stiftung, Carl Zeiss AG and Munich Re, among others.